 From your personal standpoint, the acquisition of insurance is even more important, because the need for protection goes both ways.
 On the one hand, holding this insurance is a feather in your professional cap.
 On the other hand, it also protects you from clients who may not see the results of your work in the same glowing light you do.
 Getting sued is rarely about what you really did that was bad.
 It’s always about how it was perceived by the person who was paying for it.

 — OR —

 Advocates assist patients with two of the most important aspects of their lives: their health, and their money.
 Advocates often delve into personal finances, and they often enter the homes of vulnerable patients.
 Having passed a background check can go a long way toward instilling trust: trust that you will be fair and legal with the patients who trust you, and therefore, we (APHA) can trust you, too.

-To be included in your application for the AdvoConnection Directory, your background check report must have been completed within the past two years and include ALL of the following:
+To be included in your application for the AdvoConnection Directory, your background check report must have been completed and dated within the past two (2) years and include ALL of the following:

 • 7 or more years review for criminal records (state and federal)

 • a review of any sex offender registries in your area and a statement from the checker/investigator that no offenses were found

 • list any sanctions for healthcare-related licenses you may hold, or may have held in those 7 or more years

 or include a statement from the checker/investigator that no sanctions were found.